alfonsoer/thera/README.md

 After performing data exploration I've discovered the classifier task is to classify between persons having or not attributes like hats, glasses, cap, etc
 There exist several pre-trained models for attributes classification like this, https://github.com/Hawaii0821/FaceAttr-Analysis/tree/master, however I've decided to go in my own and to train a model from zero with a very simple architechture.
 Indeed, another factor for choosing a classifier is the application.
 But in this case, the exercice does not give more details.
 # My approach
-## 1. Generate a prediction on the validation images based on the mojority vote of N classifiers.
+### 1. Generate predictions on the validation images based on the majority vote of N classifiers.

-## 2. Train N classifiers based on N-folds or subsets.
-Thus, splitting the DS into N stratified folds to assure samples of the minority class are considered.
+### 2. Train N classifiers using N-fold cross-validation or subsets.
+This involves splitting the dataset into N stratified folds to ensure that samples from the minority class are properly represented.

-## 3. Each classifier will be based on the same CNN trained on each different fold.
-In this case I have chosen a very simple architechture including batch normalization and dropouts to help reduce overfitting.
-For data augmentation I have chosen to only inlcude some random shifts and rotation, no more than 10 degrees since images have always a portrait of the person.
+### 3. Each classifier is based on the same CNN architecture, trained on a different fold.
+In this case, I have chosen a very simple architecture that includes batch normalization and dropout layers to help reduce overfitting.
+For data augmentation, I included only slight random shifts and rotations (no more than 10 degrees), since the images consistently depict a portrait of the person.

 # How to execute the code ?
 ## Data exploration